You can and should store secrets, credentials or private data securely inside the

 - Name your variable and then enter the secret information on the line next to the variable name.
 The environment variables will update as you type.

-- You can then reference your secret with
+- You can then reference your secret information with

 process.env.[secret variable name].